Skip to Main Content

 X-rays allow veterinarians to see your pet's bones, tissues, and internal organs, allowing them to diagnose problems such as broken bones, bladder stones, swallowing foreign objects, and more.
 These can assist veterinarians in detecting tumors, pregnancy, and enlarged organs, which may lead to a diagnosis of heart disease or cancer.
 However, X-ray technology cannot provide a detailed view of organs, tissues, and ligaments.

-The CT machine's high-resolution images allow us to evaluate your pet's anatomy in great detail, which we would not be able to see with standard X-rays.
+The CT machine's high-resolution images enable veterinarians to evaluate your pet's anatomy in great detail, which is not possible with standard X-rays.
 CT scanners provide excellent detail of the body's bony and soft tissue structures.

 How are X-rays and CT scans for dogs and cats performed?